Home How-to How to find the full path of a file on Mac

 7. Rename shortcut → click Save

-One of the most powerful tools on your Mac is the Terminal, but using the feature isn’t a piece of cake.
-If you’re comfortable utilizing the prompt, then check out the instructions below to use your device as a pro.
+One of the most powerful tools on your Mac is the Terminal, but using the feature isn’t easy.
+If you’re comfortable utilizing the prompt, then check out the instructions below to use your device like a pro.

 1. Navigate to Launchpad